-MacDonald Memorial Prize
+The Frank MacDonald Memorial Prize

 ‘Open to all students currently in Year 9 in government and non-government schools in Tasmania, as well as home-schooled students at the same year levels.
 The winners will travel to Turkey, Belgium and France for approximately 12 nights [incorporating Anzac Day]’.